mdj857/Hurricane-Sandy-Twitter-Analysis/README.md

 In order to make meaning out of our tweets, we sought the help of the Doc2Vec library, as close relative of the popular Word2Vec API.
 Essentially, Doc2Vec converts sentences (in our case, tweets) into vectors.
 In order to do this, our dataset was converted into a matrix _D_, where each row denotes of tokens in the dataset and each column denotes a tweet.
 Each element _D<sub>ij</sub>_ consists of some value to indicate the presence of token _i_ in sentence _j_ [3].
 An example illustration of the Doc2Vec framework is shown below:

 ![alt text](https://github.com/mdj857/Hurricane-Sandy-Twitter-Analysis/raw/master/images/doc2vec.png "Doc2vec Illustration")

+There are a couple of advantages to the Doc2Vec approach.
+The first is that the semantic relationships between words are preserved; the euclidean distance between the vectorized words encapsulates the semantics behind the words themselves.
+Second, including a term-document matrix in the encoding preserves the ordering of sentences themselves.
+For example, _I walked the dog_ is a drastically different from _The dog walked I_.
+Including _D_ in a sentence encoding allows for the inclusion of both semantic and ordinal in a sentence [3].

 Naturally, there are many ways to encode _D_.
 Here are three: